swift-213/Dissertation-Code/README.md

 # Dissertation

-Scripts written for dissertation on Indel Diveristy
+Scripts I have written in the process my dissertation on Indel Diveristy

 # Cloning and Requirements